danadube/farmtrackr/farmtrackr-web/docs/google/WEB_GOOGLE_OAUTH_SETUP.md

 ### Error: "redirect_uri_mismatch"
 - Ensure the redirect URI in Google Cloud Console **exactly** matches your environment variable
 - Check for trailing slashes, http vs https, and port numbers
+- For production (danadube.com), make sure `https://danadube.com/api/google/oauth/callback` is added to authorized redirect URIs

 ### Error: "invalid_client"
 - Verify `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET` are correct
 - Make sure there are no extra spaces or quotes

 ### Error: "Access blocked: Authorization Error"
-- Add your email as a test user in OAuth consent screen (if in testing mode)
+- Add your email as a test user in OAuth consent screen → Test users section (if in testing mode)
-- Verify the OAuth consent screen is configured correctly
+- Verify the OAuth consent screen is configured correctly (check both Branding and Data Access tabs)

 ### Tokens not persisting
 - Check that cookies are enabled in your browser